-The Company operates in the United States and is exposed to exchange risk from changes in the US dollar.
-At September 30, 2016, a 10% fluctuation in the US dollar against the Canadian dollar would affect comprehensive income or loss by approximately \$26,900.
-A 10% fluctuation in the fair value of the Company's marketable securities would affect comprehensive income or loss by approximately \$197,900.
+The Company through its subsidiary operates in the United States and is exposed to exchange risk from changes in the US dollar.
+At September 30, 2017, a 10% fluctuation in the US dollar against the Canadian dollar would affect comprehensive loss by approximately \$12,100.
+A 10% fluctuation in the fair value of the Company's marketable securities would affect comprehensive loss by approximately \$71,200.